teem2/teem-sample_component/README.md

 directory structure be copied or linked into the server's `compositions/` directory.
 External libraries can be placed in `node_modules` and `package.json` defines it's contents and dependancies like a typical `npm` package.

-## Mounting components outisde of compositions directory

-The default search directory for external components can be overridden by setting `define.$plugins` variable to the appropriate directory (defaults to `$root/compositions`).